-Data migration can be done as a snapshot (we estimate approximately 50 GB per hour within the same data center) using the EDB Migration Toolkit, but that depends on the infrastructure and the latency.
-Consider EDB Postgres Replication Server if change data capture is required to minimize downtime.
+Data migration can be done as a snapshot (we estimate approx 50GB/Hour within the same data center) using EDB's Migration Toolkit (MTK), but that depends on the infrastructure and the latency.
+Consider EDB Postgres Replication Server if change data capture is required to minimize down time.